IBM/sls-open-source-projects/CONTRIBUTING.md

 ## License

-This project is licensed under the [Creative Commons Zero (CC0 1.0)](LICENSE) license, and all contributions must also be licensed under this license.
+This project is licensed under the terms of the [Creative Commons Zero (CC0 1.0)](LICENSE) license, and all contributions must also be licensed under these terms.
 More information can be found at

 https://creativecommons.org/publicdomain/zero/1.0/